 If the AMF includes Unavailability configuration IE in the REGISTRATION ACCEPT message and sets the EUPR bit to "UE does not need to report end of unavailability period", the UE is not required to initiate the registration procedure for mobility registration update when the unavailability period duration has ended.
 If the UE does not receive the Unavailability configuration IE or the EUPR bit is set to "UE needs to report end of unavailability period", the UE should trigger registration procedure for mobility registration update when the unavailability period duration has ended.
-If the UE has stored a discontinuous coverage maximum time offset timer value, upon returning to satellite coverage after being out of satellite coverage due to discontinuous coverage, the UE starts a timer with a random value up to the discontinuous coverage maximum time offset value and the UE should trigger the registration procedure for mobility registration update at the expiry of this timer.
+If the UE has stored a discontinuous coverage maximum time offset value, upon returning to satellite coverage after being out of satellite coverage due to discontinuous coverage, the UE starts a timer with a random value up to the discontinuous coverage maximum time offset value and the UE should trigger the registration procedure for mobility registration update at the expiry of this timer.